 Before any potential investment, you must put time and energy into fully understanding the company, team, and details behind it.

 Although past performance is no guarantee of future results, it is still important.
 Before you make your decision, you must ask yourself if you are just investing in the vision presented to you or if it’s backed by sound historical performances or valuations.
 Having a strong performance record is a good sign that an investment you are considering is a good one.
 Investments with less-than-stellar records – or lack of any records at all – should be approached with more caution.

 Private capital market investments on more traditional platforms often have lengthy lock-up periods — commonly between 5 to 12 years and sometimes even much longer – before the possibility of an exit.
 Those working with those platforms should be prepared to have their funds tied up for some time.
 Patience is key.

 Don’t want to deal with lock-up periods?
 Interested in investing in primary offerings for as little as S$10,000 and trading for as little as S$100?
-Open an account with iSTOX, the world’s first regulated issuance, custody and trading platform for digitised securities, today.
+Open an account with iSTOX, the world’s first regulated issuance, custody and trading platform for digital securities, today.